Anirudhpro/4DoF_vision_robotic_pen_sorting/README.md

 ## Overview

+### What This Project Does

-This project demonstrates autonomous object manipulation using a 4-DoF RoArm-M2-S robotic arm guided by computer vision.
-The system detects writing utensils (pens, pencils, markers) using a custom-trained YOLOv8 Oriented Bounding Box (OBB) model, transforms pixel coordinates into real-world robot coordinates through precise calibration, and executes intelligent pick-and-place operations based on object orientation and color.
+This project demonstrates **autonomous object manipulation** using a 4-DoF RoArm-M2-S robotic arm guided by computer vision.
+The system:

+1. **Detects** writing utensils (pens, pencils, markers) using a custom YOLOv8 OBB model
+2. **Analyzes** object position, orientation, and color
+3. **Plans** adaptive grasp strategies based on object alignment
+4. **Executes** precise pick-and-place operations
+5. **Sorts** objects into color-coded bins

-### What Makes This Interesting?
+### Why This Project Is Useful

 Traditional robotic pick-and-place systems typically require expensive 6-DoF arms with full rotational freedom.
-This project shows how a budget-friendly 4-DoF arm can accomplish similar tasks by:
+This project shows how a **budget-friendly 4-DoF arm** can accomplish similar tasks by:

 - **Visual Intelligence**: Using YOLOv8 OBB to detect object position, orientation, and dimensions
 - **Adaptive Motion Planning**: Implementing two distinct grasp strategies based on object alignment